WebOfTrustInfo/rwot1-sf/draft-documents/smart-signatures.md

 + __Asynchronous Oracles__ - A number of use cases may require connecting to an third-party oracle to evaluate certain conditions such as a proof-of-existence as of a certain date, proof-of-uniqueness, specific financial information, or revocation status.
 It could be that these oracles are pre-fetched and added to the script's context before execution.
 If so, how does a script tell the virtual machine what to pre-fetch?
 It could be that certain oracles are distributed on DHT or blockchain and thus are always static.
 In any case, any asynchrony has security implications including the possibility of denial of service.
 How do we minimize these risks?
 + __Revocation__ - There was some discussion by the team about how to do revocation.
 Revocation is not as simple as a failed authentication; revoking a key is distinct from all other signature operations as it implies a desire for proof of non-revocation.
 It could be that revocation scripts need to be separate and distinct from a validation script.
 Possibly a proof-of-publication oracle can support this by providing a signature attesting to the fact that a specific revocation does not exist as of some timestamp.
 Finally, we could only use short-lived keys and not rely on revocation at all.
 * __Hierarchical Deterministic Keys__ - A number of use cases (in particular short-lived keys) may require scripts to evaluate validity of HD keys.
 Can we do this securely in script?
 What additional operands may be required?
-+ __Choice of Language__ - The team has focused on a variant of Bitcoin's Forth-like scripting language.
++ __Choice of Language__ - The team has focused on a variant of bitcoin's Forth-like scripting language.
 The advantage here is that we can leverage the security reviews and understanding of a widely deployed existing system.
 However, at some point if we add enough features to the language that are unique to smart signatures, the benefits of being derived from bitcoin's script become less valuable.
 Other language approaches may offer superior features without compromising security, or offer superior tools.
 This team agrees that a simplified language should be a requirement, but where to draw the line is unclear.